 A wet reckless in California does not automatically require a driver’s license suspension.
 This is especially beneficial for an individual who refused the breath or blood alcohol concentration test and faces a 1-year suspension of his/her license.
 Additionally, a wet reckless conviction may have a less detrimental impact on certain professional driver’s licenses or commercial driver’s licenses.
 Please note that an individual charged with a wet reckless may still face a license suspension if he/she has a blood alcohol content of over 0.08% or if he/she loses the DMV hearing (see “10 Stages of a California DUI”).

-A DUI charge can bring about great amounts of stress, especially if you depend of your driver’s license to get to work and carry out your daily routine to support your family.
+At the San Diego DUI Attorney , we know that a DUI charge can bring about great amounts of stress.
+This is especially true, if you depend of your driver’s license to get to work and carry out your daily routine to support your family.
 Our experienced team will carefully review your case and work closely with you to get you the best outcome possible and make the process as painless as possible.